Courses

 Each week’s readings are listed below.
 Readings found in The Cost of Lunch, Etc. will be marked with an S for story and readings found in The Art of Blessing the Day: Poems with a Jewish Theme will be marked with a P for poetry.

-If you would like to pay by check, please contact Rabbi Langowitz (rabbilangowitz@womenlearning.org)
+If you would like to pay by check, or have financial needs that require a scholarship, please contact Rabbi Langowitz at rabbilangowitz@womenlearning.org.

 $250.00Enroll - $250